Vaesea/godottux/README.md

 The worldmaps are like PepperTux-Haxe's worldmaps, which means they're more RPG-like, but since this is Godot, you should easily be able to make worldmaps similar to SuperTux.

-## Beta 1 TODOs
-- Stop holdable objects from being placed in walls (This is a bug.)

 ## Release TODOs
-- Fix placing holdable objects in another holdable object (doesn't seem like it can be done right now?)
 - Fish
 - Mole
 - Zeekling